Men’s basketball earns top GPA in nation for second straight year07/04/2019

-Wallace State men’s basketball has established itself as one of the top programs in the Alabama Community College Conference (ACCC) after winning three league titles since 2010, including two in the past five seasons under coach John Meeks.
+Wallace State men’s basketball has established itself as one of the top programs in the Alabama Community College Conference (ACCC), winning three league titles since 2010, including two under coach John Meeks.

-After six seasons at Wallace State, Meeks has developed into one of the most successful coaches in the conference, compiling a 123-73 record in Hanceville and making five consecutive postseason appearances.
-The 33-year-old has won two ACCC/Region 22 tournaments and three regular-season championships with the Lions and was named the 2015 ACCC co-North Division Coach of the Year, a season after earning 2014 ACCC Coach of the Year honors.
+Meeks, who was named the 2019 ACCC North Division Coach of the Year, has compiled a 175-112 record at Wallace State in nine seasons, making seven postseason appearances.
+The 36-year-old coach has won two ACCC/Region 22 tournaments and three regular-season championships with the Lions and was also named the 2015 ACCC co-North Division Coach of the Year, a season after earning 2014 ACCC Coach of the Year honors.
 He’s the second-longest tenured coach in the North Division.

-Meeks’ entire coaching career spans 15 seasons and includes assistant stops at Bluefield College in Virginia and three years at NAIA Lee University (Tenn.).
-He has coached six NAIA All-Americans, one NJCAA All-American, 12 All-Conference players, five conference MVPs, seven All-Region performers and one defensive player of the year.
+Meeks’ entire coaching career spans 18 seasons and includes assistant stops at Bluefield College in Virginia and three years at NAIA Lee University (Tenn.).
+He has coached six NAIA All-Americans, two NJCAA All-Americans, 13 All-Conference players, five conference MVPs, eight All-Region performers and one defensive player of the year.

 During the 2015-16 season, Meeks organized a trip for his team to the Dominican Republic, becoming the first NJCAA team in any sport to compete on foreign soil.
 The Lions won a pair of games in Santo Domingo, D.R., and also spent time visiting orphanages and distributing items like soaps, shampoos, toothbrushes, uniforms, tennis shoes, T-shirts and candy to children.